Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

 \subsection{RQ4: How do teams implement, validate, and evaluate fairness requirements during development?
 And how do they manage trade-offs with other project goals?}

-As depicted in Table~\ref{rq4themes}, we identified themes in answering RQ4, by collecting answers from participants about techniques they use to promote fairness, metrics to assess their fairness requirements satisfaction, challenges that arise in the property validation, how they balance fairness with performance/usability/deadlines, and how fairness affects functional feature prioritization.
+As depicted in Table~\ref{rq4themes}, we identified 19 final themes in answering RQ4, by collecting answers from participants about techniques they use to promote fairness, metrics to assess their fairness requirements satisfaction, challenges that arise in validating fairness in AI software, and how fairness is traded off against performance/usability/deadlines, as well as functional feature prioritization.